Please see the February Newsletter.

 As was done last year, your grade three and six families will select their French Pathway using Google forms.

-Grade three and six parents will receive a link via School Messenger February 11, 2026.
-This is the same day as the Report Card goes home via Compass.
-Parents will be asked to fill in this important form by March 6, 2026.
+Grade three and six parents received a link via School Messenger on February 11, 2026.
+Parents are asked to fill in this important form by March 6, 2026.

 Snow Days